Hills: Creag Ghuanach, Beinn na Clioche, Leum Uilleim

 Approaching Loch na Staoineag and Beinn na Clioche:

-On reaching Loch na Staoineag I began the final 130m ascent to the summit of the second Graham, Beinn na Clioche.
+On reaching Loch na Staoineag I began the final 130m ascent to the summit of the second Fiona, Beinn na Clioche.

 Summit of Beinn na Clioche looking towards Glen Coe: